Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Decomposition_analysis/README.md

 # Decomposition analysis

 !!! info
-    This example can be found in the [docs/examples/Decomposition_analysis][6] directory in the repository folder
+    This example can be found in the [docs/examples/Decomposition_analysis][6] directory in the repository folder.
+If you didn't use gmx_MMPBSA_test before, use [downgit](https://downgit.github.io/#/home) to download the specific folder from gmx_MMPBSA Github repository

 ## Requirements